Barsaat Ki Raat: Themes

 The story features a number of innovative themes while maintaining the basic form of a love story.
 It has particularly strong female characters who are independent-minded and choose their own loves and destiny.
-Conflicts are not so much between the wishes of the parents and children about whom the children will marry, as is a common theme in Indian movies, but on the more complex level of conflicts among the main characters and the duplicitous signals men and women send each other.
-The movie glorifies the lives of "singing girls" not often regarded highly in Indian society.
-Although it is set with Muslim characters, the movie seamlessly shows the universality of sensual love.
+Conflicts are not so much between the wishes of the parents and children about whom the children will marry, as is a common theme in Indian movies, but among the main characters and the duplicitous signals men and women send each other.
+The movie glorifies the lives of "nautch girls" not often regarded highly in Indian society.
+Although it features Muslim characters, the movie seamlessly shows the universality of sensual love.

 Soundtrack

-The soundtrack of Barsaat Ki Raat was composed by Roshan, and lyrics were penned by Sahir Ludhianavi.
+The soundtrack of Barsat Ki Rat was composed by Roshan, and lyrics were penned by Sahir Ludhianavi.
 It was the second best-selling soundtrack of 1960 after Mughal-e-Azam.
 The song "Zindagi Bhar Nahin Bhoolegi" was a chartbuster, and was on the top in the Binaca Geetmala's annual list of 1960.

+The popular qawwalis “Na To Karavan Ki Talash Hai” and “Yeh Ishq Ishq Hai” were both inspired by the classic 1950s Sufi qawwali “Na To Butkade Ki Talab Mujhe”.
+This original piece was written by Ameer Bakhsh Sabri and composed and performed by the Pakistani qawwali duo Ustad Fateh Ali Khan and Ustad Mubarak Ali Khan (Nusrat Fateh Ali Khan’s father and uncle, respectively).
+While Sahir Ludhianvi wrote many new lyrics for the film versions, some lines were adapted or taken verbatim from the original kalam.
+Similarly, the film’s other notable qawwali, “Nigah-e-Naaz Ke Maaron Ka Haal Kya Hoga” (often shortened to “Nigah-e-Naaz Ke”), drew its melodic inspiration and central hook from Fateh Ali Khan and Mubarak Ali Khan's qawwali “Sahar Qareeb Hai Taaron Ka Haal Kya Hoga” (written by Sehba Akhtar), particularly adapting the line “Teri nigah ke maaron ka haal kya hoga.”
+Producer R. Chandra, elder brother of the film’s lead actor Bharat Bhushan, had personally obtained permission from Fateh Ali Khan and Mubarak Ali Khan before adapting their qawwalis for the soundtrack, although the original artists never received any formal credit.
+Reportedly, R. Chandra had first approached composer Khayyam for the project.
+However, Khayyam declined because he refused to adapt or recreate someone else’s existing qawwali compositions, preferring to create entirely original music.
+Roshan then took over as the film’s music director and had no qualms about adapting the pieces.

 Rediff.com, calling the film's music its lifeline, placed "Na To Karavan Ki Talash Hai" at the second place in the "Bollywood's Top 10 qawwalis."